Alexander Bandl

 Alexander Bandl (born 4 January 1944) is an Austrian former footballer who played as a midfielder.

 Career

 Bandl played in the Eastern Canada Professional Soccer League in 1963 with Montreal Cantalia.
-The following season he signed with league rivals Montreal Italia.
-He played with Montreal in the 1965 season, and 1966 season.
-In 1965, he also played in the German-American Soccer League where he was named to the All-Star team.
+The following season, he signed with league rivals Montreal Italia.
+He played with Montreal in the 1965 and 1966 seasons.
+In 1965, he also played in the German-American Soccer League, where he was named to the All-Star team.

 In 1967, he played in the North American Soccer League with the New York Generals.
-The following season he was traded to the Dallas Tornado.
+The following season, he was traded to the Dallas Tornado.
 In 1968, he played in the Mexican Primera División with Atlante F.C.
 He returned to Austria in 1969 to play with SK VOEST Linz in the Austrian Nationalliga.
-In 1973, he returned to his former club Montreal Cantalia to play in the National Soccer League.
+In 1973, he returned to his former club, Montreal Cantalia, to play in the National Soccer League.
 He was later traded to Toronto Italia in late 1973.
 In 1976, he was traded to league rivals Montreal Castors.